 Azienda Viticola Rocca di Montegrossi

-The family’s roots in Tuscany began with a man named Geremia back in 1141, when the name “Chianti” had yet to be spoken and Tuscany was the scene of many a battle between warring families.
-The “rocca” of Montegrossi was a strategic post, high up on a plateau, providing shelter for traveling dignitaries.
+The family’s roots in Tuscany began with a man named Geremia back in the 10th century, when the name “Chianti” had yet to be spoken and Tuscany was the scene of many a battle between warring families.
+The “rocca” of Montegrossi was a strategic post, high up on a crest, providing shelter for traveling dignitaries.

-For centuries the family guarded the “rocca” and cultivated vines on its sunny slopes.
+For centuries the family guarded the “rocca” and cultivated vines on the sunny slopes of Monti in Chianti.
 Yet it was in the nineteenth century when Baron Bettino Ricasoli—the “Iron Baron” and future prime minister of a united Italy—created the original “formula” for Chianti Classico’s blend of grapes.

 The “Iron Baron” was winemaker Marco Ricasoli-Firidolfi’s great-great-great grandfather.
 Today on the very same land where his forefathers grew grapes, Marco crafts peerless Chianti Classico wines according to the traditions and wisdom of countless generations.